thacherT1D/webdevstuff/Data_Structures__Algorithms/Algorithms.desc.md

 In everyday programming, we're often putting together simple algorithms to perform simple tasks.
 Consider the following:

+- Searching for the definition of a word in the dictionary.
+- Finding out if a number is a prime number
 - Ordering strings alphabetically
-- Finding out if a number is a prime number
-- Finding out if a number is a Harshad number
 - Searching an array of users: `[{name, lastSeen}]` to find the top 5 most recently logged in users.
-- Making a dictionary of users who share first names, and another of users who share last names
-- Determining who won in a game of Tic Tac Toe
+- Determining if there is a winner in a game of Tic Tac Toe

 For as many of the above problems as you can, instead of _writing code_, try to describe how to solve these in plain english.
 Use step-by-step instructions to describe, and make yourself a visualization of the problem that you can test your step by step instructions on.

 Now, for each set of instructions, find out the following:
 - Identify the input of your problem
-- Identify how to tell what the size of your input is (length of the array?
-Size of the number?)
+- Identify the constraints of your input (structure of the array? range of the number?)
 - Given an input for your algorithm, determine the number of steps.
   - When you increase the size of the input by 1, how many more steps are added to the number of steps?
   - When you increase the size of the input by an order of magnitude, how many more steps are added?
-- On a whiteboard, plot inputs to each algorithm given an input size of 10, 50, 100, 500, 1000, 10,000 on a graph, where the X axis is the input size and the Y axis is the number of steps.

 ## How do we measure algorithms?